-Le Chéile is registered with the Charities Section of the Revenue Commissioners and has a registered charity number: CHY 17621.
+Le Chéile Mentoring is registered with the Charities Section of the Revenue Commissioners and has a registered charity number: CHY 17621.
 Le Chéile is governed by a Memorandum and Articles of Association.
-In 2018 a revised version of the Constitution was submitted to the Revenue Commissioners, designed to provide greater clarity to Le Cheile's structures.
+In 2019 a revised version of the Constitution designed to provide a greater clarity to Le Cheile's structures, was approved by Revenue Commissioners.
+The Directors approved a revised Constitution and a new Board Handbook at the AGM on July 8th 2019.